Conduct and Interpret the Chi-Square Test of Independence

-As we can see from these questions and the decision tree, the Chi-Square Test of Independence works with nominal scales for both the dependent and independent variables.
+As we can see from these questions, the Chi-Square Test of Independence works with nominal scales for both the dependent and independent variables.
 These example questions ask for answer choices on a nominal scale or a tick mark in a distinct category (e.g., male/female, infected/not infected, buy online/do not buy online).

 In more academic terms, most quantities that are measured can be proven to have a distribution that approximates a Chi-Square distribution.
 Pearson's Chi Square Test of Independence is an approximate test.
 This means that the assumptions for the distribution of a variable are only approximately Chi-Square.
 This approximation improves with large sample sizes.
-However, it poses a problem with small sample sizes, for which a typical cut-off point is a cell size below five expected occurrences.
+However, it poses a problem with small sample sizes, for which a typical cut-off point is an expected cell size below five.